ky4meru/RedWine/README.md

 ### Considerations before installation

+#### Windows host

+*RedWine* is designed to work on either physical devices or virtual machines.
+In both cases, make sure to have a **working backup or a snapshot** before using this project.

+#### Antiviral engines

 *RedWine* manipulates files that are considered as threats by all antiviral engines.
 It will - *for sure* - be annoying during the installation of most packages.
 To avoid this, make sure that `$Env:ChocolateyInstall` - *which will contain all the RedWine packages* - is part of the exclusion lists of the antiviral engines prior to any package installation.

 > [!NOTE]
 > You are free to set `$Env:ChocolateyInstall` prior to the Chocolatey installation.
-This possibility is interesting, especially to store packages in a patch that is already excluded by the antiviral engines on the host.
+This possibility is interesting, especially to install packages at a path that is already excluded by the antiviral engines on the host.
 >
 > ```powershell
 > [Environment]::SetEnvironmentVariable("ChocolateyInstall", "$CustomPath", [System.EnvironmentVariableTarget]::Machine)